Monday, January 27, 2014

 Mealplan Monday #94 and Chicken with Butternut Squash

 I found this yummy recipe from Serious Eats last week - Pan-Cooked Chicken Thighs with Butternut Squash.
-Well, I made a few adjustments - mainly in the type of chicken and general directions.
+I made a few adjustments - mainly in the type of chicken and general directions.
 You can go here for the original.

 Monday - Dr. Martin's Mix, leftover salad from Sunday